 Yes, apparently it’s true!
 According to the Lonely Planet, Wellington is crammed with more bars, cafes and restaurants per capita than New York City!
 Not only do Wellington’s eating and drinking establishments offer many great choices for a wedding reception, but they can also provide a great backdrop for images of the happy couple or bridal party, or even as a venue for the ceremony.

 There are too many options to do justice too, but here are a couple of my recent favourites.

-First up, if you are looking for a Latin vibe, there’s the unique Havana Bar – and you might just spot Fidel!
+First up, if you’re looking for a Latin vibe, there’s the unique Havana Bar.

 Prefab provides large and funky indoor and outdoor spaces for an awesome reception and party.